OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/intro.md

 ![](<images/example-internal-application.png>)

 After these steps, the application you just configured will only be deployed to the internal server, and it will be removed from any other servers belonging to the previously configured deployment zone.
-Internal users will access the application through the internal server address.
+Internal end-users will access the application through the internal server address.

 If at a later stage you add a new module to the web application, it will be deployed to the same deployment zone ("Intranet"), as long as all the application modules are still associated with this deployment zone.